Home AI/ML Genetic Algorithms Explained: A Python Implementation Guide

 GA Mechanics, Step by Step

 A GA is defined by five design decisions: how to represent a solution, how to score it, how to select parents, how to combine them, and how to mutate offspring.
-Get these right and the algorithm will converge.
-Get them wrong and you will waste days watching populations drift aimlessly.
+Correct choices produce convergence.
+Incorrect choices lead to populations that drift without progress for substantial periods of compute.

 Chromosome Representation

-The chromosome is how you encode a candidate solution as data.
-The representation profoundly affects everything that follows — which crossover and mutation operators are valid, how hard it is to generate valid solutions, and how smoothly the fitness landscape maps onto the genotype.
+The chromosome is the encoding of a candidate solution as data.
+The representation profoundly affects everything that follows: which crossover and mutation operators are valid, how difficult it is to generate valid solutions, and how smoothly the fitness landscape maps onto the genotype.

-If there is one place where GAs go wrong, it is here.
-The fitness function defines what “better” means, and the algorithm will relentlessly optimize it.
-If your fitness function has a loophole, evolution will find it — the AI safety community calls this “specification gaming” and it shows up in evolutionary systems all the time.
-A famous example: a GA tasked with evolving fast simulated creatures evolved extremely tall, thin creatures that fell over rapidly and “moved” by converting height into forward momentum.
-Technically correct, entirely useless.
+If there is one place where GAs fail, it is here.
+The fitness function defines what “better” means, and the algorithm will optimize it relentlessly.
+Any loophole in the fitness function will be discovered.
+The AI-safety community describes this phenomenon as “specification gaming,” and it appears regularly in evolutionary systems.
+A well-known example concerned a GA tasked with evolving fast simulated creatures: it evolved very tall, thin creatures that fell over rapidly and “moved” by converting height into forward momentum—technically correct, yet entirely useless.

-A good fitness function is cheap to evaluate (you will call it millions of times), smooth enough to provide gradient information (“close” solutions should have similar fitness), and watertight against loopholes.
-For constrained problems, you typically add penalty terms for constraint violations rather than throwing away invalid chromosomes outright.
+A good fitness function is cheap to evaluate (it will be called millions of times), smooth enough to provide gradient information (nearby solutions should have similar fitness), and resistant to loopholes.
+For constrained problems, penalty terms for constraint violations are preferable to discarding invalid chromosomes outright.

 Selection Methods

-Selection picks the parents that will produce the next generation.
-There is a fundamental tension here between exploitation (favoring the current best) and exploration (keeping diversity).
-Too much exploitation and you converge prematurely to a local optimum.
-Too much exploration and you essentially do random search.
+Selection identifies the parents that will produce the next generation.
+There is a fundamental tension between exploitation (favoring the current best) and exploration (preserving diversity).
+Excessive exploitation produces premature convergence to a local optimum; excessive exploration reduces the algorithm to random search.

-In practice, most modern GA implementations use tournament selection with k=3 combined with small elitism (keep the top 1–5%).
+In practice, most modern GA implementations use tournament selection with k = 3 combined with modest elitism (the top 1 to 5 percent).
 Tournament selection is simple, scale-invariant, and easy to parallelize.
-It also degrades gracefully — if two candidates have nearly equal fitness, the competition is roughly a coin flip, preserving diversity.
+It also degrades gracefully: when two candidates have nearly equal fitness, the competition becomes approximately a coin flip, which helps preserve diversity.

 Crossover (Recombination)

 Crossover is the engine of innovation.
-It takes two parent chromosomes and combines them to produce offspring, recombining existing good building blocks into new configurations.
-The hope — formalized in Holland’s schema theorem — is that short, high-fitness sub-patterns will propagate through the population even as whole chromosomes come and go.
+It takes two parent chromosomes and combines them to produce offspring, recombining existing useful building blocks into new configurations.
+The expectation, formalized by Holland’s schema theorem, is that short, high-fitness sub-patterns propagate through the population even as whole chromosomes change.

 Mutation

 Mutation injects randomness.
-Without it, the gene pool can only shuffle existing alleles — once a position has converged across the population (every chromosome has the same value there), crossover cannot restore diversity.
-Mutation rate is typically small (0.5% to 5% per gene) because too much mutation turns the GA into random search.
-A useful heuristic: mutation rate ≈ 1/L, where L is chromosome length, so on average one gene mutates per offspring.
+Without it, the gene pool can only reshuffle existing alleles; once a position has converged across the population (every chromosome shares the same value at that locus), crossover cannot restore diversity.
+Mutation rates are typically small, between 0.5 and 5 percent per gene, because excessive mutation reduces the GA to random search.
+A useful heuristic is mutation rate ≈ 1/L, where L is the chromosome length, so that on average one gene mutates per offspring.

 Termination Criteria

-When do you stop?
-Common choices: a fixed number of generations (simplest), a wall-clock time budget, hitting a target fitness threshold, or detecting a fitness plateau (no improvement in the best or average fitness for N generations).
-In competitions and time-constrained production settings, you usually use a time budget.
-For research, fixed generations are reproducible.
+Stopping criteria vary.
+Common choices include a fixed number of generations (the simplest), a wall-clock time budget, a target fitness threshold, or detection of a fitness plateau (no improvement in the best or average fitness for N generations).
+In competitions and time-constrained production settings, a time budget is typical.
+For research, a fixed generation count ensures reproducibility.

 A Full Python Implementation from Scratch

-Let’s build a complete GA that can minimize the Rastrigin function — a classic non-convex optimization benchmark defined as f(x) = 10n + Σ [xi2 − 10 cos(2πxi)].
-It has a single global minimum at the origin and dozens of local minima nearby, which makes it perfect for illustrating why gradient descent struggles and why a population-based search helps.
+The following implementation builds a complete GA that minimizes the Rastrigin function, a classic non-convex optimization benchmark defined as f(x) = 10n + ∑ [xi2 − 10 cos(2πxi)].
+It has a single global minimum at the origin and dozens of local minima nearby, which makes it well suited to illustrating both the difficulty for gradient descent and the value of population-based search.

 import numpy as np